 We have continued to offer training opportunities to students and graduates from Liverpool University, Hugh Baird College, and Liverpool John Moores University.

-Two students from ESTP and La Rochelle universities in France completed 2 and 4 month volunteer placements in summer 2018 and another student from La Rochelle will be doing a placement in January 2019.
+Two students from ESTP and La Rochelle universities in France completed 2 and 4 month volunteer placements in summer 2018 and another student from La Rochelle began a placement in January 2019.